What Is Credit? How it Impacts Your Life

 Failing to pay your rent

 Failing to pay your rent can seriously damage your credit scores, however.
-If you’re evicted, that will likely show up in a tenant-screening report (a consumer report, different from your reports, but often used in the rental application process).
+If you’re evicted, that will likely show up in a tenant-screening report (a consumer report, different from your reports but often used in the rental application process).

 The collection account may show up on your report.
-And this can remain there for up to seven years plus 180 days from when you first fell behind if your landlord sends your missed rent payments to a debt collector.
+This can remain there for up to seven years plus 180 days from when you first fell behind if your landlord sends your missed rent payments to a debt collector.
 That’s not good for your scores or your chances of getting future rentals.

 Auto Loans

 Your credit scores commonly influence auto loan rates available to you.
 If you have an excellent score (750 or higher on a 300 to 850 scale), you are likely to qualify for the best loan terms available (sometimes even a 0% APR).
-But even people with major credit issues can qualify for an auto loan, though the rates tend to be very high.
+However, even people with major credit issues can qualify for an auto loan, though the rates tend to be very high.
 No matter your standing, it’s a good idea to take the time to shop around for the best auto loan rates you can find.

 While inquiries from loan applications can lower your scores.
 Many scoring models will count multiple auto-loan inquiries within a short period of time as a single inquiry.
-Consumers aren’t penalized researching their best options.
+Consumers aren’t penalized for researching their best options.

 Cellphones